jonelo/jacksum-for-macos/README.md

 The .app requires Mac OS X 10.8 or later.

-For more information about Jacksum see also http://jacksum.net
+For more information about Jacksum see also https://jacksum.net and https://github.com/jonelo/jacksum